ember-fastboot/ember-cli-fastboot/README.md

 Run the automated tests by running `npm test`.

-Note that the integration tests create new Ember applications via `ember new` and thus have to run an `npm install`, which can take several minutes, particularly on slow connections.

-To speed up test runs you can run `npm run test:precook` to "precook" a `node_modules` directory that will be reused across test runs.

 ### Debugging Integration Tests

 Run the tests with the `DEBUG` environment variable set to